 The employment judge disagreed, principally because WhatsApp is only mentioned in the employer’s policies in relation to instant messaging at work which seemed to draw a distinction between social media and WhatsApp.
 The messaging was not done in connection with work so it did not come under that policy.
 Whereas Facebook is by nature public, WhatsApp is encrypted and therefore closed to those beyond the group.

-One consequence of not being clear which policies applied to this was that it made it impossible to give the employees fair notice of which policies were breached, which is always required in a disciplinary investigation.
+One consequence of not having clear policies was that it made it impossible to give the employees fair notice of which policies were breached, which is always required in a disciplinary investigation.
 The employer had argued that it needed especially strict security and privacy policies due to its particularly wealthy clients.
 In effect, that would have meant that employers with wealthy clients have lower disciplinary hurdles, which cannot be right.

 The judge also disagreed with the employer that joining the group and saying things like “I’m in” constituted defamatory comments.
 The claimants had distanced themselves from the allegations of bullying and would not have been in the position to know the identity of the original poster and would not have known whether they were substantiated or defamatory.